 Being a perfectionist ain’t all bad.
 But, there are known problems with having such a trait.
-This article gives seven approaches on how to deal with perfectionism.
-There is also a list of resources at the bottom to help overcome perfectionism limitations.
+This article covers ways to deal with perfectionism when it undermines fulfillment.
+There is also a list of helpful resources at the end.

 - The flawless skin and trim figure